dannguyen/smalldata_journalism/testpage.md

 ---
 layout: page
-title: test page
+title: The Test Page
+description: Stuff to talk about
 ---

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-# Things to test

 ## Reference block